When to visit the vet?

 Arteriosclerosis is less common in dogs than in humans, but the scientific principles are similar.
 The disease can be triggered by genetic factors, poor nutrition, or other conditions such as diabetes mellitus or hypothyroidism.
 Older dogs and those with overweight are particularly at higher risk.

-One of the main causes of arteriosclerosis is the accumulation of lipids, especially low-density lipoprotein (LDL).
-These lipids can penetrate the walls of the arteries, especially if the endothelial layer is damaged.
+One of the main causes of arteriosclerosis is the accumulation of lipids.
+These lipids can penetrate the walls of the arteries, primarily when the endothelial layer is damaged.
 Inflammatory cells such as macrophages migrate into the damaged region and contribute to the formation of plaquesPlaques are deposits or accumulations of substances on the inner or outer surfaces of body tissues.
 In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain..

 Oxidative stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. and chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. inflammations also play a role in the development of arteriosclerosis.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. inflammation also play a role in the development of arteriosclerosis.
 Free radicals can cause cell damage and promote lipid peroxidation, which accelerates the formation of plaquesPlaques are deposits or accumulations of substances on the inner or outer surfaces of body tissues.
 In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain..
-Inflammatory mediators amplify this process by stimulating the migrationMigration refers to the movement or migration of cells or organisms from one place to another.
-In veterinary medicine, this can include the movement of parasites within the body of dogs and cats. and proliferation of smooth muscle cells in the arteryAn artery is a blood vessel that carries blood away from the heart.
-Unlike veins, which return deoxygenated blood to the heart, arteries transport oxygen-rich blood to the body's tissues. wall.
+Inflammatory mediators intensify this process by stimulating the migrationMigration refers to the movement or migration of cells or organisms from one place to another.
+In veterinary medicine, this can include the movement of parasites within the body of dogs and cats. and proliferation of smooth muscle cells in the arterial wall.

-Other factors that can increase the risk of arteriosclerosis in dogs include lack of exercise, poor nutrition, and hormonal imbalances.
+Other factors that can increase the risk of arteriosclerosis in dogs include lack of exercise, poor diet, and hormonal disorders.
 A diet high in saturated fats and low in antioxidants can contribute to the development of the disease.
 Hormones such as insulininsulin is a hormone produced by the pancreas.
-It regulates blood sugar levels by promoting the entry of glucose into cells. insulin deficiency or impaired insulin action are key features of diabetes mellitus. and thyroid hormones affect metabolism and can promote the development of arteriosclerosis in the event of imbalances.
+It regulates blood sugar levels by promoting the entry of glucose into cells. insulin deficiency or impaired insulin action are key features of diabetes mellitus. and thyroid hormones influence metabolism and can promote the development of arteriosclerosis when imbalanced.

 Symptoms

 A common symptom is reduced performance during walks or play.
 Dogs may tire more quickly or be unwilling to move.
-In some cases, cough or respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress may occur, especially if the coronary arteries are affected.
+In some cases, coughing or breathing problems may occur, particularly when the coronary arteries are affected.

 Other possible signs include loss of appetite, weight loss, and behavioral changes.
 Dogs may become more irritable or show signs of pain and discomfort.
 In severe cases, collapse or fainting may occur, especially during exertion.